-The Therapeutic Stem Cell Laboratory is based in a purpose-built facility at the Central Manchester University Hospitals Trust site.
+The Therapeutic Stem Cell Laboratory is based in a purpose-built facility at the Oxford Road Campus.
 The laboratory offers a comprehensive service to the two on-site clinical stem cell transplant units for adults and paediatrics.

 The specialised laboratory is accredited with the Human Tissue Authority (HTA) and the Joint Accreditation Committee for ISCT and EBMT (JACIE).

 The role of the laboratory is to provide high quality haemopoietic progenitor cell preparations and related products for stem cell transplantation.

 Over the years the indications for haematopoietic stem cell treatment has increased and at the same time alternative sources of haematopoietic progenitor cells (HPC) such as mobilized peripheral blood stem cells and cord blood are being increasingly used.